 What Do Little Blue Penguins Look Like?

 These birds are considered the smallest of all penguin species.
 When they’re fully grown, they will only reach a little over two and a half pounds.
 They are blueish gray in color and have very soft, delicate feathers.
 Their plumage goes from their tail to the wings, their back and covers their entire head.
 They also have very dark gray feathers that are found across the cheeks and below the eyes.
 The belly, neck and their chest are a very bright white.
 They have small pink legs that have large, thick black claws that help them move over the ice and snow.
 Their beak is mainly white and very short.
 When hatched, the checks are a bright white and soft brown.
 The brown later turns to the bluish-gray color after the first molt.
 Because of their coloring, they can be very easy to sight during the day.
-I recommend using the best birding binoculars, the Celestron 71336 Nature DX 12×56 Binoculars.
+I recommend using the best birding binoculars, and the Celestron 71336 Nature DX 12×56 Binoculars.
 This pair will also perform well in certain low light conditions.

 How long do Magellanic penguins Live?